 - Factors that could impact the effectiveness of the medication, such as impurities resulting from the material of the container, are addressed and eliminated during stability testing, improving treatment effectiveness and patient outcomes.

-- Expiration dates often extend beyond the timeframe of a BUD, making it easier for clinics and hospitals to have customized medications on hand to meet patient needs.
+- Expiration dates often extend beyond the timeframe of a beyond-use date, making it easier for clinics and hospitals to have customized medications on hand to meet patient needs.

 A veterinary medication’s stability is critical to ensuring its safety, quality, and efficacy and plays an important role in safeguarding patient well-being.